a-millarch/fseidtoolkit/README.md

 │   ├── processed        <- The final, canonical data sets for modeling.
 │   └── raw              <- The original, immutable data dump.
 │
-├── docs                 <- Documentation folder
-│   │
-│   ├── index.md         <- Homepage for your documentation
-│   │
-│   ├── mkdocs.yml       <- Configuration file for mkdocs
-│   │
-│   └── source/          <- Source directory for documentation files
-│
 ├── models               <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks            <- Jupyter notebooks.
 │
 ├── pyproject.toml       <- Project configuration file
 │
-├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures          <- Generated graphics and figures to be used in reporting │
-├── requirements.txt     <- The requirements file for reproducing the analysis environment
-|
-├── requirements_dev.txt <- The requirements file for reproducing the analysis environment │
+├── requirements.txt     <- The requirements file for reproducing the analysis environment │
-├── tests                <- Test files
-│
 ├── src  <- Source code for use in this project.
 │   │